How Much Omega 3 Per Day Should I Take?

 Most Americans Do Not Get Enough Omega-3s

-In spite of the many benefits of omega-3s, an estimated 95% of Americans do not have optimal omega-3 levels (5, 6).
+In spite of the many benefits of omega-3 fatty acids, an estimated 95% of Americans do not have optimal omega-3 levels (5, 6).

-Even regular omega-3 supplement users can be omega-3 deficient, as a study from Grassroots Health demonstrated.
+Even those who take omega-3 dietary supplements on a regular basis can be deficient, as a study from Grassroots Health demonstrated.
 Of 494 supplement users, only 19% achieved adequate omega-3 index scores (1).

 Why do so many supplement users struggle to get an effective omega-3 dosage?